laristra/portage/doc/example.md

 In particular, the advanced mesh topologies and entities, which we term _sides_, _corners_, and _wedges_ are utilized in node-centered remapping, but are also _required_ if there are cells with non-planar faces in the remap.
-In 2d, a side is triangle composed of the cell center and the two nodes of an edge; a wedge is a triangle composed of half of a side, by the cell center and the edge's midpoint and one of its nodes; a corner is a quadrilateral formed by the two wedges in a cell attached to a node.
-In 3d, the idea is extended such that a side is a tetrahedron composed of the cell center, the two nodes of an edge, and the face center of a face attached to that edge; wedges are again half of a side, but this time a tetrahedron composed of the cell center, an edge's midpoint and one of its nodes, and the face center;
-a corner is the collection of all wedges in a cell attached to a node.

 # Applications and Tests

-Nearly all of the generic unit tests have been designed to work with the `Wonton::Simple_Mesh_Wrapper` and `Wonton::Simple_State_Wrapper` data structures when a full up mesh is required.
+Nearly all of the generic unit tests have been designed to work with the `Wonton::Simple_Mesh_Wrapper` and `Wonton::Simple_State_Wrapper` data structures when a full-up mesh is required.
 These should serve as examples of the types of things one may want to do with a mesh and state framework.